maxjdobrei/maxjdobrei.github.io/_pages/resume.md

 ###### Objective
 As a recent graduate I am seeking a position as a Junior Security Support Personnel to further hone my technical skills protecting an enterprise from Cyber threats.
-I am looking to cultivate my career by establishing myself in a workplace that interests and challenges me.{ font-size: $type-size 4 }
+I am looking to cultivate my career by establishing myself in a workplace that interests and challenges me.
+{: .font-size: $type-size-4}

 ###### Education